-How to run a GoodReads giveaway with maximal results: 11 tips we know you’ll need
+How to run a Goodreads giveaway with maximal results: 11 tips we know you’ll need

 Why?
 Because that’s where the readers are!

-GoodReads has many, many fun features and functions—so many in fact that the site is often overwhelming at first glance.
-This is the first in a series of blog posts I would like to bring you in order to explain the mysterious wonder that is GoodReads.
+Goodreads has many, many fun features and functions—so many in fact that the site is often overwhelming at first glance.
+This is the first in a series of blog posts I would like to bring you in order to explain the mysterious wonder that is Goodreads.

-First, make sure you’ve read our posts on creating an author profile (part 1 is here; part 2 is here), and if you have a moment, please stop by and join our karmic fan chain on GoodReads.
+First, make sure you’ve read our posts on creating an author profile (part 1 is here; part 2 is here), and if you have a moment, please stop by and join our karmic fan chain on Goodreads.
 It’s every Wednesday; the rules are here.

 Now that that’s taken care of, I’d like to jump head-long into a fresh topic.
-The single best thing you can do for yourself on GoodReads—other than joining the site and claiming your author profile—is to host book giveaways.
+The single best thing you can do for yourself on Goodreads—other than joining the site and claiming your author profile—is to host book giveaways.

 The site has a fair amount of verbiage discussing how they think you should run giveaways (that’s here).
 I’m going to add to that and, in some places, contradict it with my own personal experience.